SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Events/SelectionChangeEvent/README.md

 #SelectionChange Event Sample

-This sample demonstrate how to update selection change event.
+This sample demonstrates how to update the selection change event.
 While selecting the diagram elements, the SelectionChanging and SelectionChanged events are invoked.
-Also it invoked selecting or unselecting the diagram elements.
+Also, it invoked selecting or unselecting the diagram elements.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/events?theme=fluent